Yvancg/validators/is-email-safe/README.md

 ## 🚀 Why

+[validator.js](https://www.npmjs.com/package/validator) is large and has had multiple vulnerabilities.
 `is-email-safe` is 100 lines of auditable JS — simple, strict, and secure.
 It is designed for browser, Node.js, and edge runtimes, where dependency safety and payload size matter most.